TomaszKozubal/NLP_LinkedIn_posts_analysis/README.md

 Matplotlib

-### Note: The actual data files are not included in this repository as they appear to be proprietary client data from a SaaS platform.
-The notebook demonstrates the methodology that could be applied to similar LinkedIn post data.
+### Note: The actual data files are not included in this repository as they are proprietary client data from a SaaS platform.